raspberrypilearning/turtley-amazing/worksheet.md

 ## Is it Art, Maths, or Computer Science?

 Have a look at the image below.
-How would you classify this?
+How would you describe it?
+Is is art, maths, or computer science?

 ![](images/screen1.png)

-It's a computer generated image, but to make it requires an understanding of Art, Maths and Computer Science.
+It's a computer generated image, but to make it requires an understanding of art, maths and computer science.
 Let's see how you too can make images just like this.

 ## Drawing a line

 The image above is made up of lines and only lines!
-To get started, you need to know how to draw a line using a little bit of python code.
-Below is an interactive Python environment, in which you can write code and then run it to see what happens.
+To get started, you need to know how to draw a line using a little bit of Python code.
+Below is an interactive Python environment: you can write code in it, and then run it to see what happens.

   <iframe src="https://trinket.io/embed/python/0d2e8c2dac" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>